-- 7.3 The coaches, assistant coaches, team members and team followers are the only persons permitted to sit on the team bench and remain within their team bench area. - 7.4 The coach and the assistant coach may go to the scorer's table during the game to obtain statistical information only when the ball becomes dead and the game clock is stopped. - 7.5 Only the coach is permitted to remain standing during the game.
-He may address the players verbally during the game provided he remains within his team bench area. - 7.6 If there is an assistant coach his name must be entered on the scoresheet before the beginning of the game (his signature is not necessary).
+- 7.3 The team bench personnel are the only persons permitted to sit on the team bench and remain within their team bench area. - 7.4 The coach and the assistant coach may go to the scorer's table during the game to obtain statistical information only when the ball becomes dead and the game clock is stopped. - 7.5 Either the coach or the assistant coach, but only one of them at any given time, is permitted to remain standing during the game.
+They may address the players verbally during the game provided they remain within their team bench area.
+The assistant coach shall not address the officials. - 7.6 If there is an assistant coach his name must be entered on the scoresheet before the beginning of the game (his signature is not necessary).
 He shall assume all duties and powers of the coach if, for any reason, the coach is unable to continue. - 7.7 When the captain leaves the playing court the coach shall inform an official of the number of the player who will act as captain on the playing court. - 7.8 The captain shall act as coach if there is no coach, or if the coach is unable to continue and there is no assistant coach entered on the scoresheet (or the latter is unable to continue).
 If the captain must leave the playing court, he may continue to act as coach.
 If he must leave following a disqualifying foul, or if he is unable to act as coach because of injury, his substitute as captain may replace him as coach. - 7.9 The coach shall designate the free-throw shooter of his team in all cases where the free-throw shooter is not determined by the rules.